(Last Updated on : 10/06/2019)

 , Khodiyar mandir

-, and Pipavav port.
+and Pipavav port

-district is an ideal tourist destination and the major attractions are Gandhi Smriti, Takhteshwar Temple
+: It is an ideal tourist destination and the major attractions are Gandhi Smriti, Takhteshwar Temple

 , Velavadar National Park

-, and Barton Library and Museum
+, Barton Library and Museum

-and Sri Ghogha Teerth, Mahuva Teerth, Palitana,
+, Sri Ghogha Teerth, Mahuva Teerth

 : It covers an area of 5,300 sq km, with the headquarters at Dahod.

 comes under the jurisdiction of this district.
-The main crops grown in the district are groundnut and jowar
+The main crops grown in the district are groundnut and jowar.

 , and step wells.

 growing district of Gujarat.
 Lasundra, a small town of the district is famous for its hot springs.

 : It is the biggest district of Gujarat covering an area of 45,652 sq km with its administrative headquarters in the town of Bhuj

 and the Ethnology museum.

 : It covers an area of 9,027 sq km. with its administrative headquarters in Mehsana town.
 The district is dotted with a number of temples and the important ones are the Modhera Sun temple

 , Becharaji temple and the Hatkeswar temple

 t: It is located in the southern part of Gujarat with its administrative headquarters in Rajpipla.

 : The district, with its headquarters at Navsari is spread over an area of 2,209 sq km.

 : It is located in the eastern part of Gujarat with the district headquarters at Godhra.

 : It is situated on the banks of the Saraswati river

 and the prime attractions of the district are Ranakivav (step-well) and Sahasraling Lake.

 : It is based on agriculture as well as industries.
 Cement industry

 a small town of the district is a famous pilgrim centre.

 : It is a major cotton growing area in Gujarat.
 The other crops grown here are bajra, jowar and groundnut.

 with the state of Maharashtra

 and the district headquarters is in the town of Vyara.

-district is salt making as the place is connected with Gandhi
+: An important industry of the district is salt making as the place is connected with Gandhi

 's Salt Satyagraha